adi09deshpande/leadflowAI/README.md

 4. A personalized four-email sequence is generated automatically for enriched leads.
 5. Users review, regenerate, copy, and send each sequence step from the Email page.
 6. Sent status is stored immediately after Resend accepts an email.
-7. Delivered status is updated automatically through the Resend webhook.
+7. Delivered status is updated automatically through the Resend webhook (open, click, bounce, and complaint tracking require a verified custom domain and can be added later).
 8. Lead activity, email state, and dashboard metrics stay synced across the app.

 ## Project Structure